Biographies Characteristics Analysis

 © Photo: lori.ru

-The miraculously preserved most valuable manuscript “Azbukovnik”, written by unknown authors or the author in the 17th century, has come down to us.
-It's kind of like a teacher's guide.
-It clearly states that teaching in Russia has never been a class privilege.
-It is written in the book that even “poor and thin-born” can learn.
-But also by force, unlike the X century, no one forced.
-The tuition fee for the poor was minimal, "at least some."
-Of course, there were also those who were so poor that they could not give the teacher anything, but if the child had a desire to learn and he was “quick-witted”, then the Zemstvo (local leadership) was charged with the duty to give him the most elementary education.
-In fairness, it must be said that the zemstvo did not act like this everywhere.
+The most valuable manuscript “Azbukovnik”, written by unknown authors or an author in the 17th century, has miraculously survived to us.
+This is something of a teacher's manual.
+It clearly states that teaching in Rus' has never been a class privilege.
+It is written in the book that even “the poor and the poor” can study.
+But, unlike in the 10th century, no one forced anyone to do it by force.
+Tuition fees for the poor were minimal, “at least some.”
+Of course, there were those who were so poor that they could not give the teacher anything, but if the child had a desire to learn and he was “quick-witted,” then the zemstvo (local leadership) was charged with the responsibility of giving him the most basic education.
+To be fair, it must be said that the zemstvo did not act this way everywhere.

-The Azbukovnik describes in detail the day of the then schoolboy.
-The rules for all schools of pre-Petrine Russia were the same.
-Children came to the school early in the morning and left after the evening prayer, having spent the whole day at school.
-First, the children told yesterday's lesson, then all the students (they were called "teams") stood up for a general prayer.
+The ABC book describes in detail the day of the then schoolboy.
+The rules for all schools in pre-Petrine Rus' were the same.
+Children came to school early in the morning and left after evening prayer, having spent the whole day at school.
+First, the children recited yesterday’s lesson, then all the students (they were called the “squad”) stood up for general prayer.
 After that, everyone sat down at a long table and listened to the teacher.
-Children were not given books to take home, they were the main value of the school.
+Children were not given books home; they were the main value of the school.

 Reconstruction of the classroom of the former art school of the Teneshev estate, Talashkino, Smolensk region.